 Expect temperatures to be around 14 degrees centigrade /57 degree farenheit as a minimum in May - Northern Europeans will be in their tee shirts.
 Come July and August it can average 28 degrees centigrade/82 degrees farenheit - still much cooler than Turkey or Greece at that time of year.
 October sees similar weather to that in May.

 There are several winds that appear that can enliven or soak your trip.
-Here are five of the main ones.
+Below are five of the main ones:

-The Bora: This is a cold, dry easterly wind that falls off the mountains close to the coast.
+This is a cold, dry north-easterly wind that falls off the mountains close to the coast.
 You can tell it is coming thanks to clouds forming over the top of mountains that are over 400m high, but is highly localised - if you are more than 4km from the mountains you will hardly notice it.

-Mistral: The Mistral is a north-westerly sea breeze that lifts in the morning and dies in the evening - almost perfect conditions for day sailing.
-It is particularly prevalent in July and August - right at peak sailing vacation season.
+The Mistral or Maestral is a north-westerly sea breeze that lifts in the morning and dies in the evening - almost perfect conditions for day sailing.
+It is particularly prevalent in July and August - right at peak sailing holiday season.

-Tramontana: This is a northerly mountain wind that brings cool winds to the seas.
+This is a rare northerly mountain wind that brings cool winds to the seas.
 Do be ready to either reef or luff up as the gusts can be very powerful.

-You will need money for insurance too - this can be in the form of a refundable damage deposit on your credit card or by buying non-refundable insurance for the vacation in advance.
+You will need money for insurance too - this can be in the form of a refundable damage deposit on your credit card or by buying non-refundable insurance for the holiday in advance.